Iijil1/MITMWFAR/README.md

 3. the right WA
 4. the left special sets
 5. the right special sets
-6. the accept set with all accepted 6-tuples of (tm state, tm symbol, left WA state, right WA state, lower bound of weight sum, upper bound of weight sum)
+6. the accept set with all accepted 6-tuples of (TM state, TM symbol, left WA state, right WA state, lower bound of weight sum, upper bound of weight sum)

 When checking the certificates the decider ensures that all given information is correct.
 It checks that the states in the special sets are indeed nonnegative/nonpositive and the accept set has the required properties.